A lady experiencing back pain

 Back Pain and Drinking Alcohol

-• Although back pain is not always related to drinking alcohol, drinking can contribute to inflammation, dehydration, and dangerous behaviors that can all be risk factors for back pain or other back problems.
+• Although back pain is not always related to drinking alcohol, drinking can contribute to inflammation, dehydration, and dangerous behaviors that could all be risk factors for back pain or other back problems.

 • To reduce risk of back pain or other health issues related to drinking alcohol, practice drinking in moderation, exercise regularly, and stay hydrated.